Modular Pilot Training: 9 easy mistakes to make!

 I was a qualified private pilot, and although I was still a relatively new low hour pilot, I still had a licence and would question the true intent of insisting I did 3 hours with their instructors.

-Was it for me to be ‘safe’ or was it for the flying school to make more cash from me for the increased fee of £250/hr with an instructor vs £150/hr solo hire?
+Was it for me to be ‘safe’ or was it for the flying school to make more cash from me for the higher hourly rate with an instructor (typically £210–£280/hr in 2026 depending on aircraft and location) vs the solo hire rate (often £150–£200/hr)?
 A lot of the success and failure of modular pilot training depends on how you scope and plan your training.

 You could be the most gifted pilot in the world, but pick a school where aircraft availability is low, you won’t progress.
 Equally, pick a school where you are overpaying, and your resources won’t go as far.
 In this blog post, I’ll share some of the easy mistakes that can be made during your modular pilot training that could cost you and even de-rail your flying training altogether!